damon-raynor/AI-World-Trading/README.md

 # **AI World Trading Programming Project**
 CS 5260-50 | Artificial Intelligence | Damon Raynor

+## Running the Project
+To run the project, navigate to the "ProjectPartOne.py" file and run it as a script. it contains the country scheduler function and then calls the function near the bottom of the script.

 ## Current Progress
 1. ~~Decide on a State Quality function for your agent~~
 2. ~~Create your State representation in code~~